Founder and Managing Partner

 Extensive corporate finance and law experience at White & Case, Erste Bank and Barclays Bank.
 He speaks regularly on tech panels and has appeared on TV on Fox Business News and Bloomberg.

-Junoh is pursuing a B.B.A. with a concentration in Finance at Baruch College - Zicklin School of Business.
-He previously worked as an Investment Management Analyst at NuVerse Advisors.
+Timofey joined Ascento Capital in 2024.
+Timofey is pursuing a B.B.A. with a concentration in Finance at Baruch College – Zicklin School of Business.
+He has previous experience in Investment Banking, Venture Capital, and Private Equity.

 Extensive tech sector experience in Sweden and the US.
 Passionate about technology and its positive impact on the world.
 Founder of tech companies and senior executive at Ericsson and Ascom.